Other Writings

 “When ‘Sorry’ Is Not Enough: Constructing an Asian American Theology of Reparations”

-Transpacific Political Theology: Perspectives, Paradigms, and Proposals, ed. by Kwok Pui-lan, 255-275 (Waco, TX: Baylor University Press)
+Transpacific Political Theology: Perspectives, Paradigms, and Proposals, ed.
+Kwok Pui-lan, 255-275 (Waco, TX: Baylor University Press)

 I construct an Asian American theology of reparations by grounding my account in the emerging human rights standard for reparations, reflections on reparations from critical race theorists, and four case-studies involving Asian Pacific Islanders (e.g., Chinese Exclusion era discrimination, Japanese American forced evacuation and mass incarceration, denial of full veteran benefits to Filipinos who fought under the U.S. flag during WWII, and the Cogressional and UCC apologies to Native Hawaiians for the illegal overthrow of their monarchy).

-“A Progressive Christian Vision for Surrogacy: What Pope John Gets Wrong”
+“A Progressive Christian Vision for Surrogacy: What Pope Francis Gets Wrong”

 Conscience Magazine: The Magazine of Religious and Reproductive Freedom